r0nni3/KentErlangMooc/README.md

 For the product, the base case is 1 because this is the neutral operator for the multiplication operation.

 ## Which of the two styles – direct recursion and tail recursion – do you find most natural?
 Why?
 It depends on the problem at hand, for these particular cases, direct recursion felt more natural.
-Because there where not complex desisions to make based on the data being procesed.
+Because there where not complex decisions to make based on the data being processed.